Greening the Military

 The US military burns over 1.25 billion gallons of fuel a year.
 The Department of Defense is the single largest consumer of fossil fuels in the US, and when you talk climate issues you can talk mitigation or adaptation.
 Every single gallon of fuel that we burn is carbon going into the atmosphere.
 That has an impact on the climate.
 That impact on the climate then drives operational tempo as we respond to more disasters as a result of weather events, as we respond to regional insecurity and instability which then, of course, drives greater fuel consumption, putting more carbon into the atmosphere.
 It just feeds into itself.
 And at some point, we've got to break that, and we've got to break our dependency on fossil fuels.

-CURWOOD: Talk to me about the Marine Corps Experimental Forward Operating Base demonstrations where you integrated renewables for what were -- I think -- three units involved in this.
+CURWOOD: Talk to me about the Marine Corps Experimental Forward Operating Base demonstrations where you integrated renewables for, what, there were three units -- I think -- involved in this.

 CURWOOD: So, what have you seen in terms of how renewables can improve operations?